relateiq/llexec/README.md

 ===================================================================================================

 # goals:
-  * run arbitrary commands in parallel as if it was a single process
+  * run arbitrary commands in parallel
   * to provide good output buffering for use in build runners / jobs w/a lot of output
+  * provide a way to wrap output to distinguish messages from different commands

 # not goals:
   * running the same command in parallel on a list of inputs